meagerfindings/meagerfindings.com/_posts/2018-08-11-the-resource-post.md

 [M1](https://mbsy.co/mGmjq) allows you to purchase partial shares of stocks, bonds, and mutual funds.
 This means that if you don't have enough money to invest into a particular fund, you can still invest into it partially.

 Currently our emergency fund is within M1 for a few reasons:
-1. This controversial and thought provoking choose fi interview.
+1. This controversial and thought provoking [Choose FI interview](https://www.choosefi.com/066-the-emergency-fund/).
 2. We have a stupid amount of money in a liquid state as we save up for a house down payment.

 **Best feature:** Partial shares since this allows us to have less cash sitting, waiting to be invested.